 2. The Law is a unit that Scripture doesn’t divide.

-While it may be helpful to think of various laws by the area of life in Israel they regulated, dividing the law into various categories with the goal of determining what does and doesn’t apply any longer is not sustainable from Scripture.
+While it may be helpful to think of various laws by the area of life in Israel they regulated, dividing the law into distinct categories with the goal of determining what does and doesn’t apply any longer is not sustainable from Scripture.
 It’s common to say that the civil and ceremonial parts are gone, and the moral law remains, but there are many commandments that deal with moral issues, but are outside of the Ten Commandments.
 Paul quoted Deuteronomy 27:26 to the Galatians: “Cursed be everyone who does not abide by all things written in the Book of the Law, and do them.”
 Throughout the Old Testament, God repeatedly told the people to be careful to do all that he commanded.
 Choosing to obey some, but not all was not a choice for Israel.
 When we come to the New Testament.
 Paul only knows a single category called “the law.”
 He never speaks of divisions that remain, while others have been annulled.

 3. The purpose of the law is to reveal sin, rather than to bring life or righteousness.